solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Title xxx.md

 ![Power State](../Media/power-state-definition.png)

 9. In the device template, Properties are read-only metadata associated with the equipment.
-For our template, we will expect a property for Serial Number and IP Address.
+For our template, we will expect a property for Serial Number, IP Address, and the geographic location of the pump.
 From the top menu, select *Properties*, then *Device Property* from the left-hand menu.

 ![Device Properties Menu](../Media/device-properties-menu.png)